 - Lots 7–will accommodate an outdoor weekend farmer’s market.

-Today, NYCEDC, Councilmember Diana Ayala, Friends of La Marqueta, and our city partners are continuing the legacy of La Marqueta—one of four public markets managed by NYCEDC to:
+Today, NYCEDC, Councilmember Diana Ayala, Friends of La Marqueta, and our city partners are continuing the legacy of La Marqueta—part of the NYC Public Markets network managed by NYCEDC to:

 - Provide local vendors and entrepreneurs with affordable space